hashicorp/hcp-terraform-operator/README.md

 We are still working on finalizing the project's life-cycle processes and thus we ask you to use the following instructions to install and upgrade the Helm chart for the Operator beta.
 The rest instructions remain valid.

-Please, take into account the beta stage of this project and avoid using it in your production or critical environment.
+Please, take into account the beta stage of this project and DO NOT use it in your production or critical environment.
+It has not been "battle tested" yet.

 We deeply appreciate everyone who is participating in the Operator beta and looking forward to hearing your feedback.